-4. MINIMUM PAYMENT REQUIREMENTS.
-You can obtain credit advances for 10 years (the "draw period").
-During this period, payments will be due monthly.
-Your minimum monthly payment will equal the following: - An amortized payment of the loan account balance on the last day of the billing cycle, for the last billing cycle in which an advance was made.
-This balance will be amortized over the remaining term of the agreement.
 The minimum payment will change each time you make an advance and whenever the annual percentage rate changes.
 The minimum payment amount will be rounded up to the nearest \$1.00.

+rounded up to the nearest \$1.00.

 After the draw period ends, you will no longer be able to obtain credit advances and must pay the outstanding balance on your line of credit (the "repayment period.")

 The length of the repayment period is 10 years.
 During the repayment period, payments will be due monthly.
-Your minimum monthly payment will equal the following: An amortized payment of the loan account balance on the last day of the draw period.
+Your minimum monthly payment will equal the following:

+• An amortized payment of the loan account balance on the last day of the draw period.
 This balance will be amortized over 10 years.

-The minimum payment will change whenever - the annual percentage rate changes.
+The minimum payment will change whenever the annual percentage rate changes.
 The minimum payment amount will be rounded to the nearest \$1.00.
 The minimum monthly payments may not be sufficient to fully repay the principal that is outstanding on your line of credit by the end of the repayment period.
 If they are not, you will, to the extent permitted by law, be required to pay the entire balance in a single payment.

 5. MINIMUM PAYMENT EXAMPLE.
-If you made only the minimum monthly payment and took no other credit advances, it would take 20 years to pay off a credit advance of \$10,000.00 at an - ANNUAL PERCENTAGE RATE of 4.000%.
-During that period, you would make 120 payments of \$60.60 followed by 120 payments of \$60.60.
-6. INSURANCE REQUIREMENTS. - - A. You must carry insurance on the property that secures the line of credit. - B. The cost of any title insurance and mortgage recording tax will be based on the maximum amount of credit available to you, whether it has been advanced or not.
-7. REFUNDABILITY OF FEES.
-If you decide not to enter into this plan within three business days of receiving this disclosure and the home equity brochure, you are entitled to a refund of any fee - 8.
-MINIMUM DRAW REQUIREMENTS.
-The minimum credit advance that you can receive is \$500.00. - 9.
-TAX DEDUCTIBILITY.
-You should consult a tax advisor regarding the deductibility of interest and charges for the line of credit. - 10.
-VARIABLE RATE FEATURES.
+If you made only the minimum monthly payment and took no other credit advances, it would take 20 years to pay off a credit advance of \$10,000.00 at an ANNUAL PERCENTAGE RATE of 5.500%.
+During that period, you would make 120 payments of \$68.79 followed by 120 payments of \$68.79 insurance on the property that secures the line of credit

+- A. You must carry insurance on the property that secures the line of credit.
+B. The cost of any title insurance and mortgage recording tax will be based on the maximum amount of credit available to you, whether it has been advanced or not. - 7.
+REFUNDABILITY OF FEES.
+If you decide not to enter into this plan within three business days of receiving this disclosure and the home equity brochure, you are entitled to a refund of any fee you may have already paid.

+8. MINIMUM DRAW REQUIREMENTS.
+The minimum credit advance that you can receive is \$500.00.

+- 9. TAX DEDUCTIBILITY.
+You should consult a tax advisor regarding the deductibility of interest and charges for the line of credit.

+10. VARIABLE RATE FEATURES.
 This line of credit has a variable rate feature and the annual percentage rate (corresponding to the periodic rate) and the minimum monthly payment can change as a result.
 The annual percentage rate includes only interest and not other costs.
 The annual percentage rate is based on the value of an index.
 The index is the base rate on corporate loans posted by at least 70% of the 10 largest U.S. banks known as the Wall Street Journal U.S. Prime Rate and is published in the Wall Street Journal.
-Ask us for the current index value and annual - posted by at least 70% of the To largest 0.5.
-Danks known as the wail street journal 0.5.
-Printe Rate and is published in the wail street journal.
-Ask us for the current index value and an percentage rate.
-After you open a line of credit, rate information will be provided on periodic statements that we send you.
+Ask us for the current index value and annual percentage rate.
+After you open a line of credit, rate - information will be provided on periodic statements that we send you.

 11. RATE CHANGES.
 The annual percentage rate can change annually.
 The rate cannot increase by more than 2.000 percentage point(s) in any one year period.
+The maximum ANNUAL PERCENTAGE RATE that can apply during the line of credit is 16.000 percent.
+The minimum ANNUAL PERCENTAGE - period.
 The maximum ANNUAL PERCENTAGE RATE that can apply during the line of credit is 4.000 percent.